 "The term 'only in San Francisco often is used to identify a silly person or dumb event that any other U.S. city would be ashamed to claim as its own.
 Sometimes though,' only in San Francisco' connotes a unique winner.
 Such is the case with a modest program called the Voluntary Arts Contribution Fund.
 The organization makes it easy for ordinary property owners to become angels to struggling arts organizations, neighborhood centers and schools." -- Stephanie Salter, San Francisco Examiner

 "The city of San Francisco makes it easy for homeowners to support art groups." -- Jon Carroll, San Francisco Chronicle

-This year, nearly $150,000 was donated to the fund, which will be distributed by Grants for the Arts to San Francisco arts groups.
-To download the application materials, click here.
+The date for new applications for VACF funding will be announced in 2015.
 To see a list of the most recent VACF grantees, please click here or call 415.554.6710 to request a copy.

 Not a San Francisco property tax owner, but still looking to contribute?

 No problem!
 Contributions to the VACF can be made online or by check to: